Let me Guess…You just barely bought a used car and now its broken?

 Although there is no lemon law for used cars in Idaho, it does not mean that used car purchasers have no route to recovery.
 Here are just a few of the most common issues:

 - Violation of Implied Warranties.
 Implied warranties will generally apply unless they are properly disclaimed by the seller.
 This is most often done by stating on the face of the contract that the sale is “as-is.”
 Dealers tend to believe that “as-is” means they can do whatever they want and get away with it.
 In reality, all “as-is” means is that the vehicle does not come with implied warranties.
 Still, there may be exceptions to a disclaimer of warranties even if the language “as-is” is used by the dealer.
-Relevant law: Idaho Code 28-2-316.
+Relevant law: Idaho Code 28-2-316 (for instance, the as-is disclaimer applies “unless the circumstances indicate otherwise”).
+Additionally, the dealer may not disclaim implied warranties when it sells an extended warranty or service contract.
+15 U.S.C. § 2308(a).

 - Violations for Deceptive Trade Practices.
-Idaho law prohibits business from engaging in acts deemed to be unfair and deceptive.
-If you are a victim of unfair or deceptive acts, you may be able to recover your losses even if you entered into an “as-is” sale.
+Idaho law prohibits dealers from engaging in acts that are false, deceptive, or misleading.
+If you are a victim of such unlawful acts, you may be able to recover your losses even if you entered into an “as-is” sale.
 Again, the important thing to remember is that an “as-is” sale only disclaims implied warranties.
 It does not allow the dealer to engage in unlawful or dishonest conduct.
 Relevant law: Idaho Code 48-603 and 48-608; Idaho Rules of Consumer Protection.

 - Financing Misconduct.
 Federal laws (the Truth in Lending Act-TILA) require the creditor to provide accurate disclosures, including any finance charges.
 Sometimes dealers fail to identify finance charges.
 This can be found by adding up the monthly payments and seeing if they match the total amounts reflected in the contract.